 - Most likely due to the fact they're needed to pass important milestones in the game, if you want to complete it completely.

 - Project Justice, the sequel to Rival Schools, drops hints of this in the Seijyun High ending, showing Akira and Yurika to be very happy to finally see each other again.

 - Fire Emblem:

 - FireEmblem has Lyn and Florina, who share an ending where they both return to Lyn's home on the plains.
 At one stage, Florina even says that she loves Lyn.

 - Other possibilities include: Florina with either Ninian, Nino, or Serra, and Rebecca and Nino.

 - Fire Emblem: The Sacred Stones gives us Amelia and Neimi, and Eirika with Tana or L'Arachel.

 - Fire Emblem Awakening gives us Princess Lissa and her best friend Maribelle.
 It's even lampshaded: "Now that is a girl-girl friendship".
-Sumia and Sully, Panne and Olivia, and Severa and Noire from the second generation might fit in as well.
+Sumia and either Cordelia or Sully, Panne and Olivia, and Severa and Noire from the second generation might fit in as well.

-- Tales of Legendia has the female lead, Shirley, become extremely friendly with another girl of her own race, Fenimore.
-Their relationship is Les Yay to the most sincere letter, and Fenimore's death, along with being outright rejected by her beloved Senel, is what ultimately causes Shirley to snap.
+- Tales of Legendia has the female lead, Shirley Fennes, become extremely friendly with another girl of her own race, Fenimore Xelnes.
+Their relationship is Les Yay to the most sincere letter, and Fenimore's Heroic Sacrifice to save her, along with being tricked into believing that her beloved Senel hates her, is what ultimately causes Shirley to snap.

 - Rita and Estelle from Tales of Vesperia suggest in a cutscene in the PS3 version that they wish to remain together (and even raise children together!), be it interpreted as Heterosexual Life-Partners or otherwise.